sgazagnes/melanoma-detection/README.md

 A real-time inference pipeline (`camera_inference.py`) has been developed to test the model on a live camera stream.
 It includes:

-1. **Auto camera discovery** — scans indices 0–5 to find an available device.
+1. **Auto camera discovery** — scans to find an available device.
 2. **Mole detection** — blob detection with centroid filtering to locate a mole centered in the frame.
 3. **Sharpness check** — Laplacian variance gate to reject blurry frames.
 4. **Guided capture** — countdown + burst of 15 frames, selects the sharpest one.
-5. **Preprocessing** — tight contour crop + Lanczos upscale + CLAHE contrast enhancement.
+5. **Preprocessing** — tight contour crop + Lanczos upscale + contrast enhancement.
 6. **Inference + display** — side-by-side panel showing ROI, tight crop, CLAHE image, label and confidence.
 Press **N** for a new scan, **Q** to quit.

 ### Hardware Notes

 The pipeline was developed with a **Logitech C270** (fixed focus) and an Android phone via **DroidCam**.
-Image quality from consumer cameras differs substantially from dermoscopic equipment.
+Image quality from consumer cameras differs substantially from dermoscopic equipment.For more reliable results, a **USB dermatoscope** should be used.

-> ⚠️ For more reliable results, a **USB dermatoscope** is strongly recommended — it provides the ring lighting and magnification level that matches training data conditions.
 Predictions from standard webcams or phone cameras should be considered indicative only.
+Again, this project is meant for Deep Learning courses, and predictions should be taken with caution.

 ---